 Graduate students are expected to honor standards of ethical practice appropriate to academic life.
 Candidacy for the graduate degree may be denied, suspended, or revoked should it be established that an individual has become a discredit to his or her peers by dishonoring the profession through any flagrant violation of the ethics of scholarship and higher learning.
 The Graduate Council considers the following to be examples of flagrant violations: cheating, plagiarism, forgery, physical abuse or threat of physical abuse against University personnel, theft of University property, and unauthorized entry into or use of SOU-controlled property.
 Students may exercise their right of appeal for charges of violations through procedures outlined in the Student Rights and Responsibilities Handbook.

 The professional degree programs may have additional ethical guidelines.
 It is the student’s responsibility to be familiar with and abide by such guidelines.
 When a department’s faculty decide a student has failed to meet professional standards, they are responsible for identifying, remediating, or dismissing the student.
-Each department has an established procedure for handling such issues.
-In the case of a professional breach of ethics, an appeal is handled within the department according to established procedures.
+Each program has an established procedure for handling such issues.
+In the case of a professional breach of ethics, an appeal is handled within the program according to established procedures.

 Only 500-level courses count towards a master’s degree.